CheronoK/yolo/README.md

 docker-compose up -d
 ```
 ## Stop the System
-Stopping all the running conatiners is also simple with a single command:
+Stopping all the running containers is also simple with a single command:
 ```bash
 docker-compose down
 ```